txc96/TalkspaceCodeTest/README.md

   work onto this, plus with only one screen I didn't feel it was necessary
 - Why use callbacks to the activity in the adapters?
 It keeps the ui code free from as much non necessary logic as possible, cutting down on performance slowing and dropped frames
 - Other questions?
-Pleade feel free to ask me
+Please feel free to ask me

-##Missing features/trdeoffs
+##Missing features/trde-offs

 - The light/dark theme is a bit of a cop out, I wanted to hit the goal but with the shortened time frame setting up custom themes didn't feasible with the scope/time.